AET is Here!

 All-electronic tolling is a modern toll collection system that eliminates the need for toll booths, cash payments and manual transactions by using E-ZPass transponders and license plate recognition technology, known as Pay-By-Plate, to collect tolls seamlessly.

-RMTA is transitioning to all-electronic tolling on the Powhite Parkway, Boulevard Bridge and all ramps.
+RMTA transitioned to all-electronic tolling on the Powhite Parkway, Boulevard Bridge and all ramps.
 As part of a phased approach, cash will be accepted at the Downtown Expressway from 6:30 a.m. to 9 p.m.; outside of those hours, Pay-By-Plate will apply for motorists who do not have E-ZPass transponders.

-In early 2026, RMTA will transition to all-electronic tolling (AET) on the Powhite Parkway, Boulevard Bridge and all ramps.
+On Saturday, February 28, RMTA transitioned to all-electronic tolling (AET) on the Powhite Parkway, Boulevard Bridge and all ramps.
 Cash will be accepted at the Downtown Expressway from 6:30 a.m. to 9 p.m.; outside of those hours, Pay-By-Plate will apply for motorists who do not have E-ZPass transponders.
 The Downtown Expressway is expected to transition completely to no cash at toll plazas in 2027.

 With all-electronic tolling, an overhead structure – known as a gantry – identifies vehicles and processes tolls electronically.